xJuggl3r/terraform-ansible-aws-magento-poc/README.md

 ### Security
 - All sensitive data is encrypted using `ansible-vault`
   - The code can be safely updated to a repository
+- Use of Git pre-commit hook to prevent committing AWS and other sensitive keys

 ### Production
-- If POC is approved, e-commerce will be then dockerized, autoscalable, load balanced and multi-AZ.
+- If POC is approved, e-commerce will be then dockerized into multiple containers, autoscalable, load balanced and multi-AZ.